 Additional race information can be found at https://santafestriders.org/.

-Registered participants can complete their own 6-kilometer (3.5 mile) run or hike anywhere, any time between December 2020 and March 2021.
+Registered participants can complete their own 6-kilometer (3.5 mile) run or hike anywhere, any time between December 1, 2021, and January 31, 2022.
 Competing in snowshoes on snow is ideal, but one perk of a virtual race is that you can participate anywhere!
 If you live somewhere without snow, you may still sign up.
-All registrants will receive a beanie adorned with snowflakes, zias, and a pom pom on top.
-(Please make sure to register with your correct mailing address so we can mail the hat to you; you will also have the option to pick it up at the Running Hub in Santa Fe.)
+All registrants will receive a knit scarf (Please make sure to register with your correct mailing address so we can mail the scarf to you; you will also have the option to pick it up at the Running Hub in Santa Fe.)